Hawthorne001/amplitude-dev-center/includes/session-replay/sampling-rate.md

 ### Sampling rate

- By default, Session Replay captures 0% of sessions for replay.
+!!!info "Initial sample rate"
+    When you first instrument Amplitude and Session Replay, Session Replay defaults to a 100% sample rate to help with validation.
+After you validate that Session Replay works, decrease the rate as recommended in the following section.

 Use the `sampleRate` configuration option to set the percentage of total sessions that Session Replay captures.
 For example:

 ```js
 // This configuration samples 1% of all sessions